- Introduction to SAP ERP Tutorial for Beginners

 - Password Policies: Enforce strong security.
 Beginners learn rules for password creation.
 The tutorial explains expiry and resets.
 Examples show login procedures.

 - System Monitoring: Tools track unauthorized access.
-Beginners learn how administrators monitor logs.
+Beginners learn how administrators monitor logs and SAP HANA Administration Tutorial.
 The tutorial explains alerts.
 Examples show intrusion detection.

 - Best Practices: Always follow security guidelines.
 Beginners learn importance of training.
 The tutorial explains avoiding misuse.
 Examples show safe data handling.